apophizzz/JScheme/README.md

 ```

 ### 4) Special feature: Continuation passing
-Since Java does not offer tail call optimization evaluating deeply nested recursive function calls
+Since the Java stack keeps growing when evaluating deeply nested recursive function calls, you might encounter a _StackOverflowError_ when running
-might lead to a bloated stack.
+JScheme with continuation passing disabled.
 Consider a function which computes the faculty of number x:

 ```
 >> (define (fac x) (if (eq?
 0 x) 1 (* x (fac (- x 1)))))